David Zdrilic: Early years

-Zdrilic attended Patrician Brothers' College, Fairfield and St Patrick's College, Sutherland during his time as a teenage schoolboy he featured prominently in all teams including the A Grade squad.
+Zdrilic attended Patrician Brothers' College, Fairfield and St Patrick's College, Sutherland.
+During his time as a teenage schoolboy he featured prominently in all teams including the A Grade squad.
 He had the opportunity as a child to pursue a tennis career, receiving coaching and playing in tournaments, but chose football instead.
 After playing through the youth ranks for St George Saints he broke into the senior side in 1993 at the age of 19.
 Mid-way through the NSW Super League year he signed to Sydney United for the coming National Soccer League season.
 He made an immediate impact shortly after joining the club, scoring four goals in four games in a preseason cup competition.
 However, he played most of his first NSL season playing as fullback, netting only once for the year.
 Zdrilic's versatility meant he was often used in different positions and during the 1994/95 and 1995/96 seasons, he was more often among the goal scorers.
 It was in the 1996/97 season that for the first time Zdrilic was used as an out and out striker and eventually took out the Golden Boot scoring 21 goals in 26 games.
-During this time he combined studied a law degree at Sydney University, working full-time at a Western Sydney Law Firm with his footballing duties.
+During this time he combined studying a law degree at Sydney University and working full-time at a Western Sydney Law Firm with his footballing duties.
 It was not until this 1996/97 NSL season that his footballing career rose to the next level.

 Zdrilic's first call-up to the national team came in January 1997.
 After the appointment of Terry Venables as the new Socceroos coach, Australia hosted the Optus Cup, a four-team tournament including an Australian squad of domestic-based players.
 In forming the squad, Venables had asked "who's the leading scorer in the NSL?", the answer being Zdrilic (having scored 12 goals in as many games), and he played all three matches.
 He continued his scoring ways in the NSL to win the Golden Boot for that season with 21 goals, United topping the table before losing the grand final to Brisbane.